 - If it’s parkour related, we do it; from advocacy to professional development, consultation to workshops, presentations to classes.
-Have a look at our services page and see how we can help you.
+Have a look at our what we do and see how we can help you.
 If what you’re looking for isn’t listed, ask us anyway, we bet we can help!

 Do you teach instructors?

-- We do however host and run community events that everyone can attend – see for yourself.
+- We do regularly host and run community events that everyone can attend – see for yourself.

 Couldn’t find what you were looking for?